sadedil/HorizontalPrivilegeEscalationDemo/README.md

 I've primarily focused on addressing *Horizontal Privilege Escalation* in this article.
 Still, if you embrace this approach, you can apply it to prevent a wide range of potential problems proactively.

 Furthermore, there are numerous ready-to-use analyzers out there.
-Some of them are geared towards preventing vulnerabilities, some solely concentrate on formatting your code, while others are designed to enforce the best practices.
+Some of them are geared towards preventing vulnerabilities, some solely concentrate on formatting your code, while others are designed to enforce best practices.
 I recommend adding them to your projects and configuring their severity levels (`None`, `Silent`, `Suggestive`, `Warning`, and `Error`) according to your team's needs.
 You can then store these settings in a `.editorconfig` file for consistency among team members.

 Here are some analyzers you can directly add to your project: